HzaCode/Athlytics/README.md

 | **🔌 Reproducible Data Acquisition** | Programmatic Strava API workflow.
 Guarantees full methodological reproducibility and eliminates manual download errors. |

 ---
+To see how these features come together in a full research case study, check out our *Complete Analysis Example*.
 ## 🚀 Quick Start

 **1. Installation**